JAY-KANANI-18/axorainc/README.md

-# Axora Inc Landing Page
+# Axora Landing Page

-A professional, SEO-friendly landing page for Axora Inc built with Next.js and Tailwind CSS.
+A professional, SEO-friendly landing page for Axora built with Next.js and Tailwind CSS.

 ## Features